foo123/AjaxListener.js/README.md

 * [HtmlWidget](https://github.com/foo123/HtmlWidget) html widgets, made as simple as possible, both client and server, both desktop and mobile, can be used as (template) plugins and/or standalone for PHP, JavaScript, Python (can be used as [plugins for Contemplate](https://github.com/foo123/Contemplate/blob/master/src/js/plugins/plugins.txt))
 * [Paginator](https://github.com/foo123/Paginator)  simple and flexible pagination controls generator for PHP, JavaScript, Python
 * [ColorPicker](https://github.com/foo123/ColorPicker) a fully-featured and versatile color picker widget
-* [Pikadaytime](https://github.com/foo123/Pikadaytime) a refreshing JavaScript Datetimepicker that is ightweight, with no dependencies
+* [Pikadaytime](https://github.com/foo123/Pikadaytime) a refreshing JavaScript Datetimepicker that is lightweight, with no dependencies
 * [Timer](https://github.com/foo123/Timer) count down/count up JavaScript widget
 * [InfoPopup](https://github.com/foo123/InfoPopup) a simple JavaScript class to show info popups easily for various items and events (Desktop and Mobile)
 * [Popr2](https://github.com/foo123/Popr2) a small and simple popup menu library